 Our proposal centers around a new item to measure respondents’ racial/ethnic self-identification.
 This item enables a test of a lingering gap between theory and practice.
 Theoretically, social science accepts a constructivist view of group identities like race and ethnicity – that they are socially defined and vary across contexts of structural constraint, social interaction, and individual choice.
-Empirically, while most social surveys now allow respondents to identify with more than one race/ethnicity, the underlying concept in extant measurement remains fixed and categorical.
+Empirically, while most social surveys now allow inflatable obstacle course for sale respondents to identify with more than one race/ethnicity, the underlying concept in extant measurement remains fixed and categorical.
 If a more contingent, continuous reality were measured categorically, this gap between theory and practice would be potentially consequential – both to our study of racial/ethnic politics and to any aspects of electoral politics more generally where a person’s race/ethnicity is a contributing factor.